-His first gold jewelry pieces were inspired by antiquity and Japan.
+His first gold jewelry pieces were inspired by Antiquity and Japan.
 He integrated new materials into his pieces, breaking the jewelry codes of the time: he mixed gold and precious stones with ornamental stones such as mother-of-pearl, ivory, horn, lapis, opal or even enamel and glass.
-He often chooses stones for their strength, light and color.
+He often chose stones for their strength, light and colors.

-He is also inspired by fauna and flora, playing with animal themes such as the peacock or insects, dragonflies, cicadas or butterflies.
-The same goes for imaginary and fantastic beasts like fairies that he likes to stage in his creations.
+He was also inspired by fauna and flora, playing with animal themes such as the peacock or insects: dragonflies, cicadas or butterflies.
+The same goes for imaginary and fantastic beasts like fairies that he liked to stage in his creations.
 He innovated by using materials that were not very popular in jewelry at the time: glass, enamel, leather, horn and mother-of-pearl.

-Gold and enamel cicada brooch by René Lalique, c.1902
+Gold and enamel cicada brooch by René Lalique, circa 1902

-He often prefers semi-precious stones to precious stones.
+He often prefered fine stones to precious stones.
 The introduction of volume in his works is facilitated by his knowledge of modeling.
 He designed his models and had them made by a team of chisellers, sculptors and enamellers, whom he carefully recruited.

-Among the many creations of René Lalique, let us quote the ornaments of corsages, the plates of necklace as well as the combs, which were the most required to him.
+Among the many creations of René Lalique, the most famous are corsages ornaments, necklace plates as well as combs, which were the most common.
 But the ones he liked the most, despite the low demand, were tiaras and diadems.

 In 1888 he registered his own hallmark “RL” and engraved the original creations made in his name from that date onwards with his letters.

-He became interested in glass as an artistic material early on and in 1890, he set up a glass workshop at 20, rue Thérèse in Paris where he began to experiment with the use and mixing of glass and metals in jewelry.
+He became interested in glass as an artistic vector early on and in 1890, he set up a glass workshop at the 20, rue Thérèse in Paris where he began to experiment with the use and mixing of glass and metals in jewelry.